 At 1:30 P.M., a carbonaceous chondrite fell near the village of Staroe Boriskino in the Federated SSR, USSR.
 Only two stones with a combined weight of 1,165.6 g (TKW 1,342 g in MetBull) were recovered, while three other small stones were reportedly destroyed.
-This CM chondrite is unusual in exhibiting a brecciated texture over a large field of view, consisting of mm- to cm-sized clasts having different degrees of alteration (primarily CM2.12.6, with one CM1 lithology identified by Verdier-Paoletti et al. ) and that experienced diverse shock histories (up to ~30 GPa).
-They recognized that some clasts exhibit foliation (planar alignment) as a result of impact deformation (see image below).
+Vacher et al. (2018) observed that Boriskino has an unusual brecciated texture consisting of mm- to cm-sized clasts which were subjected to different degrees of alteration (primarily CM2.12.6, with one CM1 lithology identified by Verdier-Paoletti et al. ) and that experienced diverse shock histories (up to ~30 GPa).
+They recognized that some clasts exhibit foliation (planar alignment), fractures, flattened chondrules, and other features associated with impact deformation events.

 Images credit: Verdier-Paoletti et al., 80th MetSoc, #6081 (2017) and Verdier-Paoletti et al., MAPS, vol. 54, #8 (2019)

 Olivine and pyroxene in Boriskino are essentially Fe-free, occurring as forsterite and enstatite.
 According to Ohnishi and Kazushige (2003), enstatite has been aqueously altered to serpentine by relatively low-pH fluids enriched in Fe and depleted in Na and Si (smectite is produced at higher pH values and higher Na contents as occurs in the CV group).
 Iron is present mainly within the serpentine-like phyllosilicates, with a minor amount present in magnetite.
 It is thought that magnetite was produced by the oxidation of FeS during low-temperature aqueous alteration processes, although some could have a nebular origin (Hyman and Rowe, 1983).
 Since Boriskino has one of the lowest magnetite contents of any CM chondrite, it probably experienced a relatively moderate degree of parent body alteration.